Registration for English courses

 Registration takes place online for all courses.
 Further information is here.

-- Intensive courses: 24the March from 9am to 5pm.
+- Intensive courses: 29th Sept: 9am to 10pm.
 Course places will be allocated the next day and e-mails will be sent out.
 Registration continues after that for any remaining course places.

 I must pay for my course.
 How do I do that?